KevinNafziger/pizza_chef1/README.md

  ```sh
   bin/dev
 ```
-Please note, if you are using Windows, each process defined in Procfile.dev will need to be run in a separate terminal window.
+    Please note, if you are using Windows, each process defined in Procfile.dev will need to be run in separate terminal window.

 ## Testing
 The application's test suite uses RSpec and Capybara, along with the factory_bot_rails, database_cleaner, and Shoulda Matchers gems.